-- Principal professional practice/residence is in the United Kingdom. - A nationally recognised professional qualification requiring expertise and skills relevant to anti-doping (including, but not restricted to, chemistry, pharmacology, medicine, psychiatry, and physiological qualifications); or - 10 years' involvement at a national or international level in high performance sport as a past or present administrator, competitor, coach, official, or other similar capacity. - An understanding and appreciation of the unique relationships between participants in sport and sporting organisations.

-- Able and willing to be available to accept appointments which allow cases to be heard within 40 days of appointment. - Willing to give an undertaking not to accept any appointments, whether paid or unpaid, to UK Anti-Doping or to enter into the employment or act as a decision maker on the governing board of any body with responsibility for anti-doping in sport in the UK. - Willing to give an undertaking not to accept other appointments or instructions in relation to any anti-doping issue which may fall within the jurisdiction of the NADP or relate to any of its decisions. - Willing to give an undertaking not to represent any party or National Governing Body in relation to any doping issue, which may fall within the jurisdiction of NADP or relate to any of its decisions, during your period of appointment. - Willing to give an undertaking not to accept an appointment to sit as an Arbitrator for the Court of Arbitration for Sport in appeals against decisions made by the NADP. - Willing to give an undertaking not to provide expert evidence, advice or opinion in any non-NADP anti-doping matter or at a non-NADP Tribunal, including the CAS.
+- Principal professional practice/residence is in the United Kingdom. - A nationally recognised professional qualification requiring expertise and skills in antidoping (including, but not restricted to, chemistry, medical, and physiological qualifications); or - 10 years' involvement at a national level in high performance sport as a past or present administrator, competitor, coach, official, or other similar capacity. - Experience of sitting as a member of, or independent adviser to tribunals. - An understanding and appreciation of the unique relationships between participants in sport and sporting organisations. - Expertise in anti-doping and familiarity with the application of the WADA Code and UK Anti-Doping Rules. - Able and willing to be available to accept appointments which allow cases to be heard within 40 days of appointment. - Willing to give an undertaking not to accept any appointments, whether paid or unpaid, to UKAD or to enter into the employment or act as a decision maker on the governing board of any body with responsibility for anti-doping in sport. - Willing to give an undertaking not to accept other appointments or instructions in relation to any anti-doping issue which may fall within the jurisdiction of the NADP or relate to any of its decisions. - Willing to give an undertaking not to represent any party or National Governing Body in relation to any doping issue, which may fall within the jurisdiction of NADP or relate to any of its decisions, during your period of appointment. - Willing to give an undertaking not to accept an appointment to sit as an Arbitrator for the Court of Arbitration for Sport in appeals against decisions made by NADP. - Willing to give an undertaking not to provide expert evidence, advice or opinion in any non-NADP anti-doping matter or at a non-NADP Tribunal, including the CAS.